philc/book-notes/an elegant puzzle - will larson.md

     * In his experience, different process doesn't solve collaboration issues.
 The problem is the people.
   * Do the hard thing now
     * Run towards the problems.
 They only get harder with postponement.
-  * Think for yourself.
+  * Think for yourself
-    * Be a chef.
+    * Be a chef rather than a cook.
 There's only so much you can take from other people's frameworks, because your circumstances are different.
-  * Managing the growth plates
+  * Managing through the "growth plates"
-    * In the growth plates of a company, execution is most valued: there's a long list of fairly obvious, rewarding ideas.
-On the stable parts, ideas are more valuable, and the ability to validate them.
+    * Growth plates: "Long bones have growth plates at their ends, which is where the growth happens; the middle of the bone doesn't grow."
     * Growth plates vs. stable parts: different parts of the product or business can be in different phases -- growing or stable.
 Execution is most valued in the growing parts -- just capture the obvious growth.
 In contrast, new innovations and the ability to validate them are most valued in the stable parts, because growth is harder.
     * "The most confusing places to start are midsize, rapidly growing companies.
-That's because parts of the company are growing quickly, with an emphasis on execution, and other parts have largely stabilized, with ideas becoming the more valued currency.
-Long bones have growth plates at their ends, which is where the growth happens, and the middle doesn't grow."
+That's because parts of the company are growing quickly, with an emphasis on execution, and other parts have largely stabilized, with ideas becoming the more valued currency."
 This might be a useful mental model when trying to understand why your behaviors might not be resonating in a new role.
     * "So often, we make solid executors responsible for slower-growth areas -- we need the innovators in the highest growth ones -- but the opposite tends to work better."
 Because slow-growth areas have already had the easy/obvious incremental improvements done by previous executors.
   * Ways engineering managers get stuck
-    * Optimize locally: picking technologies that the company can't support, or building a product that puts you in competition with another team.
+    * Optimizing locally: picking technologies that the company can't support, or building a product that puts you in competition with another team.
-    * Don't spend time building relationships."
+    * Not spending time building relationships.
 It is hard for your team to do the right things and get them out the door without a supportive social network.
-    * Assume that more hiring can solve every problem.
+    * Assuming that more hiring can solve every problem.
 "Adding a wonderful person can move the needle, but adding too many people can dilute your culture, and lead to people with unclear roles."
-    * Don't trust people enough to delegate.
+    * Not trusting people enough to delegate.
 "Many organizations become bottlenecked on approvals, which is a proxy for lack of trust."
   * Finding managerial scope
     * Broadly three types of engineering management jobs:
       * Manager: you manage a team directly
       * Director: you manage a team of managers
-      * VP: you manage and organization
+      * VP: you manage an organization
     * Optimize for scope rather than org size.
       * Grow scope through "broad, complex projects"
       * "As managers... we should really be pursuing scope: not enumerating people but taking responsibility